Jewelpet: Magical Change: Development

 Jewelpet: Magical Change was first revealed during the 2015 Winter Wonder Festival in Japan and was confirmed in the March Issue of the Shogakukan magazine Pucchigumi.
 The April Issue also confirmed the show's new concept, revolving around the Jewelpets transforming into Human (Moe anthropomorphism) through magical means, thought It is still unconfirmed about how the transformation will be done.
 The series will also use original concepts from the franchise's earlier years.

-On March 16, the 4-piece idol group Dorothy Little Happy confirmed that they will perform the ending theme song to coincide with their 5th Anniversary tour in Japan.
-A 30-second promotional video has been streamed through the YouTube account of fellow Sega Sammy subsidiary TMS Entertainment with permission from Sanrio and Studio DEEN A special live event was held on April 3, 2015 on Sanrio Puroland in conjunction with the new series' launch.
-The main voice actors and the group Dorothy Little Happy appeared in the event as fans viewed the first episode.
+On March 16, Dorothy Little Happy confirmed that they performed the ending theme song to coincide with their fifth anniversary tour in Japan.
+A 30-second promotional video has been streamed through the YouTube account of fellow Sega Sammy subsidiary TMS Entertainment with permission from Sanrio and Studio Deen.
+A special live event was held on April 3, 2015, on Sanrio Puroland to coincide the new series' launch.
+The main voice actors and Dorothy Little Happy appeared in the event as fans viewed the first episode.
 Ayaka Saito, the voice actor of Ruby stated in her blog that the series will run for 39 episodes.

 Media

 Anime

-Jewelpet: Magical Change premiered on April 4, 2015 and ended on December 26, 2015 in all TXN stations, including TV Tokyo and TV Osaka at 9:30 a.m on Saturdays, replacing Lady Jewelpet in its initial time slot.
+Jewelpet: Magical Change aired between April 4, 2015, and December 26, 2015, in all TXN stations, including TV Tokyo and TV Osaka, replacing Lady Jewelpet in its initial time-slot.
 Victor Entertainment released the series in 3 DVD-Box sets in Japan, with the first box set released on October 23, 2015.

 Music

-The opening song is titled Magical Change (マジカルチェンジ, Majikaru Chenji) by Magical☆Dreamin.
+The opening song is "Magical Change" (マジカルチェンジ, Majikaru Chenji) by Magical Dreamin'.
 The first ending song is titled Tell me tell me!! by Dorothy Little Happy, the second is titled Baby, Love me! by GEM and the third titled Magical☆Kiss (マジカル☆キス, Majikaru☆Kisu) by X21.